The Lathe of Heaven (film): Behind the scenes

 Directors David Loxton and Fred Barzyk were pioneers in the early video art movement.
 They met in 1968 at WGBH TV in Boston and collaborated for over 20 years, until Loxton's death in the early 1990s.
 The first science fiction drama they created together was a 1972 film called Between Time and Timbuktu, based on the work of Kurt Vonnegut, Jr.

 With a two-week shooting schedule, and a lean budget of about $250,000, Loxton and Barzyk had to get creative to effectively convey The Lathe of Heaven's deeper meanings and sometimes grand science fiction scenarios.
 In an interview in 2000, Barzyk said:

 The film was shot at locations in Dallas, Texas, and nearby Fort Worth rather than in Portland, Oregon.
-These included the Dallas City Hall, the Tandy Center Fort Worth, Hyatt Regency Dallas and Reunion Tower, Dallas/Fort Worth International Airport, the Fort Worth Water Gardens and a vacated Mobil Oil Building in Fort Worth.
+These included the Dallas City Hall, the Tandy Center Fort Worth, Hyatt Regency Dallas with its Reunion Tower, and a vacated Mobil Oil Building in Fort Worth.
 Le Guin, her husband, their fifteen-year-old son, and her husband's eighty-year-old Aunt Ruby appear as extras in a scene where Heather and George talk over lunch in a cafeteria.

 According to a 1978 article in The New York Times, during the process of funding a prospective series focused on "speculative fiction, a category of fairly recent vintage applied to ... the most thoughtful and provocative works of science fiction ... [such as] Arthur C. Clarke, Frank Herbert, Kurt Vonnegut Jr., Anthony Burgess and Robert Heinlein," Le Guin was one of several authors whose novels were considered for adaptation: "The [$750,000] financing was awarded as the result of an earlier grant by [the Corporation for Public Broadcasting] to research and develop such a series.
 After much study with a team of consultants that included critics, authors, editors, publishers and professors, a list of candidates for the series was compiled, from which Miss LeGuin's novel was selected" to be the series pilot.
+In her essay on the making of the film, Le Guin was asked by Loxton to choose which novel.
+"I picked The Lathe of Heaven because it's the only one of my books that I ever enjoyed imagining as a film."

 At the time this funding was given, it was thought the film would be shot in Portland, Oregon, where the story takes place.

 Loxton and Barzyk hoped that Lathe would be the first production in a public television series exploring science fiction literature.
 They created one more telefilm together under this rubric, 1983's Overdrawn at the Memory Bank, based on a short story by John Varley.